AssignmentAccount/Penguins/README.md

 The organisation of the data is as follows:

- - src : contains the source code of the assignment.
+ - src : Contains the source code of the assignment.
 This is limited to the scripts and markdowns
  - functions : Countains the source code for the functions which are accessed and used within the scripts and markdowns
  - raw_data : Contains the raw data used analysed by the scripts
  - clean_data : Contains the cleaned version of the raw data after undergoing the cleaning process